-ASC 842 provides guidance on determining if an agreement contains a lease.
+ASC 842 provides guidance on determining whether an agreement contains a lease.
 ASC 842 defines a lease as a contract, or part of a contract, that conveys the right to control the use of identified property, plant or equipment for a period of time in exchange for consideration.

-For new customers, the Company places its medical diagnostic equipment, AcQMap System, at customer sites under evaluation agreements and generates revenue from the sale of disposable products used with the AcQMap System.
+For new customers, the Company places its medical diagnostic equipment, the AcQMap System, at customer sites under evaluation agreements, and generates revenue from the sale of disposable products used with the AcQMap System.
 Disposable products primarily include AcQMap Catheters and AcQGuide Steerable Sheaths.
 Outside of the U.S., the Company also has the Qubic Force Device which generates revenue from the sale of the AcQBlate FORCE Ablation Catheters.
 The Company provides the disposable products in exchange for consideration, which occurs when a customer submits a purchase order and the Company provides disposables at the agreed upon prices in the invoice.
-Generally, customers purchase disposable products using separate purchase orders after the equipment has been provided to the customer for free with no binding agreement or requirement to purchase any disposable products.
+Generally, the AcQMap System is provided to the customer for free with no binding agreement or requirement to purchase any disposable products, and customers thereafter purchase disposable products using separate purchase orders.
 The Company has elected the practical expedient and accounting policy election to account for the shipping and handling as activities to fulfill the promise to transfer the disposable products and not as a separate performance obligation.

-The Company sells the AcQMap System to customers along with software updates on a when-and-if-available basis, as well as the Qubic Force Device and a transseptal crossing line of products which can be used in a variety of heart procedures and does not need to be accompanied with an AcQMap System or Qubic Force Device.
+Additionally, the Company sells the AcQMap System to customers along with software updates on a when-and-if-available basis, as well as the Qubic Force Device and a transseptal crossing line of products which can be used in a variety of heart procedures and does not need to be accompanied with an AcQMap System or Qubic Force Device.
 Included in the transseptal crossing line of products are primarily the AcQRef introducer sheath, the AcQGuide sheaths and the AcQCross Transseptal Dilator/Needle.

-The Company also enters into deferred equipment agreements that are generally structured such that the Company agrees to provide an AcQMap System at no up-front charge, with title of the device transferring to the customer at the end of the contract term, in exchange for the customer's commitment to purchase disposables at a specified price over the term of the agreement, which generally ranges from two to four years.
-The Company has determined that the deferred equipment agreements include an embedded sales-type lease.
+The Company also enters into deferred equipment agreements that are generally structured such that the Company agrees to provide an AcQMap System at no up-front charge, with title of the device transferring to the customer at the end of the contract term in exchange for the customer's commitment to purchase disposables at a specified price over the term of the agreement, which generally ranges from two to four years.
+The Company has determined that such deferred equipment agreements include an embedded sales-type lease.
 The Company allocates contract consideration under deferred equipment agreements containing fixed annual disposable purchase commitments to the underlying lease and non-lease components at contract inception.
 The Company expenses the cost of the device at the inception of the agreement and records a financial lease asset equal to the gross consideration allocated to the lease.
-The lease asset will be reduced by payments for minimum disposable purchases that are allocated to the lease.

-Lastly, the Company enters into short-term operating leases, for the rental of the system after an evaluation.
-These lease agreements impose no requirement on the customer to purchase the equipment and the equipment is not transferred to the customer at the end of the lease term.
+Lastly, the Company enters into short-term operating leases for the rental of the AcQMap System after an evaluation.
+These lease agreements impose no requirement on the customer to purchase the equipment, and the equipment is not transferred to the customer at the end of the lease term.
 The short-term nature of the lease agreements does not result in lease payments accumulating to an amount that equals the value of the equipment nor is the lease term reflective of the economic life of the equipment.